SEA Studies Symposium 2013 – Call for Panels

 - To present solutions for contemporary Southeast Asian issues by bringing together the brightest minds from all fields and disciplines, and from around the world.
 Its core goal is to promote the integration of the humanities and social sciences with science, medicine, and business in order to create solutions which are effective, viable, and appropriate to culture and geography.

-- To promote the research of the most talented scholars of Southeast Asia and offer a platform for young academics to present their work.
+- To promote the research of the most talented academics of Southeast Asia and offer a platform for young academics to present their work.

 Panels focusing on any topics relating to Southeast Asia are welcome.
 In particular, panels which focus on one or more of the following are highly encouraged: